vimc/montagu-api/spec/spec.md

 If the touchstone is `in-preparation`, and the user does not have permission to see touchstones before they are made `open`, then this returns an error 404.

-Required permissions: `responsibilities.read`, `scenarios.read`.
+Required permissions: Global scope: `scenarios.read`.
+Scoped to modelling group: `responsibilities.read`.
 Additionally, to view responsibilities for an `in-preparation` touchstone, the user needs the `touchstones.prepare` permission.

 Schema: [`ResponsibilitySet.schema.json`](ResponsibilitySet.schema.json)